Week 3: RNAseq

 Filtering the counts matrix

 We will typically filter our counts matrices to remove genes that we believe will be uninformative for the DE analysis.
-It is important to remember that filtering is subjective and meant to reduce our statistical testing burden.
+It is important to remember that filtering is subjective and meant to reduce computational time, or remove uninformative rows.

 1. Choose a filtering strategy and apply it to your counts matrix.
-In the provided notebook, report the strategy you used and create a plot that demonstrates the effects of your filtering on the counts for all of your samples.
+In the provided notebook, report the strategy you used and create a plot or a table that demonstrates the effects of your filtering on the counts for all of your samples.
+Ensure you mention how many genes are present before and after your filtering threshold.

 Performing differential expression analysis using the filtered counts